Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Hawks

 Malcolm Brogdon Insights vs. the Hawks

-- This season, Malcolm Brogdon has made 5.3 field goals per game, which adds up to 10.2% of his team's total makes.
+- This season, Malcolm Brogdon has made 5.3 shots per game, which adds up to 10.2% of his team's total makes.

-- Brogdon's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Hawks have a middling offense in terms of tempo, ranking 10th with 102.9 possessions per contest.
+- He's made 2.0 threes per game, or 10.0% of his team's makes from beyond the arc this season.

-- On defense, the Hawks have allowed 118.1 points per game, which is 25th-best in the league.
+- The Hawks are the 25th-best defensive team in the league, conceding 118.1 points per game.

-- On the glass, the Hawks are ranked 19th in the league, allowing 44.1 rebounds per contest.
+- The Hawks are the 22nd-ranked team in the league, giving up 26 assists per game.

-- In terms of 3-pointers, the Hawks have allowed 11.9 makes per contest, eighth in the league.
+- Looking at 3-pointers, the Hawks are eighth in the league, conceding 11.9 makes per game.

 Malcolm Brogdon vs. the Hawks